Vegan chilli macaroni cheese is the perfect mid-week meal for those extra busy days when you need something flavour packed, wholesome, quick and easy.

 - 1 can green lentils 400g/14oz can, drained.

 - 1 can chopped tomatoes 400g/14oz can.

-- 2 tsp chilli powder use however much chilli powder your family prefers, either less or more
+- 2 teaspoon chilli powder to taste, either less or more

-- Add everything to a pan, except the plant-based cheese, nutritional yeast and white miso.
+- Add everything to a pot, except the plant-based cheese, nutritional yeast and white miso.

 - Mix well.

 - Bring to the boil.Lower the heat and simmer gently until the macaroni is cooked.
 Around 12-15 minutes.
 Stir frequently to ensure its not sticking to the pan.